Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Scotch Plains

-Scotch Plains does not have its own train station — commuters use the nearby Fanwood or Westfield stations.
-But what it does have is significantly more house for your money than either of those towns.
-Lots are bigger, homes are more spread out, and you get a suburban feel that the downtown-centric commuter towns cannot match.
+Scotch Plains has no train station.
+Commuters drive to Fanwood or Westfield.
+In exchange, you get more house for your money than either of those towns will ever offer: bigger lots, more spread-out homes, a genuine suburban feel instead of the downtown-centric pattern.
 Schools are shared with Fanwood and are well-regarded.
-This is a town for people who want space.
+This is a town for buyers who want square footage, not walkability.

 Best for: Families who want big lots, good schools, and proximity to train towns without paying train-town prices.
 Ideal if you drive to the station anyway.